Boer223/ipgdri/content/authors/chenkunrong/_index.md

 ---
 # Display name
-title: Zhixue Dong
+title: Kunrong Chen
-weight: 130
+weight: 50

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D.
-Now work at HuNan Academy of Agricultural Sciences.
+role: Associate Professor.
+Retired.

 # Organizations/Affiliations
 organizations: